jotoy/SISR/README.md

 # Unsupervised learning for blind single image super-resolution

+## We will provide implementation of this method with TensorFlow version code.

 ## Some experiment results on real-world LR image SR:

 As shown in Figure 1, our model can generate high-resolution image with less artifacts and more details.